samuelgilman/node-pop/README.md

 #### Worker

-The work returns whatever was spoped.
+The work returns whatever was spoped such as an id.
 This is where you do you custom processing.
-When done make sure to call the callback done so that node-pop knows it can go get another.
-If this worker needs to queue another pass the mem with done and node-pop will queue it in the set specified in the redis config.
+When done make sure to call ddone so that node-pop can clear what you just processed.

-    worker: function (mem, done, queue) {
+    worker: function (mem) {
-      // custom logic here
+      // process mem with custom logic
-      // tell node-pop when done
-      done(mem);

-    },
+      // call done to clear the mem from nodePop nodePop.done(mem);
+    }

 #### Queue

-Queue other jobs with processing the current job.
+Queue new jobs while processing members.

+    nodePop.queue({
+      set: 'redis-set',
+      mem: mem
-    worker: function (mem, done, queue) {
+    }, function (err) {

-      // proces member
-      queue('next-set', member, function (err) {
+      if (err) { console.log(err) ;}
-        // queue next member
-        // call done()
     });

+#### Log

+Log returns the current status of nodePop and moderate such as active and processing memebers.

+    log: function (mes) {
+      console.log(mes);
     }

-#### Log

-Pass in console.log or whatever logger you want if you want to check the status of node-pop such as hom many are currently processing, the current limit, and how many members are in the set.